primoburner/primoburner-wiki-net/_sources/primoburner-for-net/getting-started-macos/developing-with-vscode.md

 ## Troubleshooting

 * You may get a `'DllNotFoundException' exception: Unable to load DLL 'libPrimoBurner.dylib': The specified module could not be found.` To fix that, copy the file `libPrimoBurner.dylib` to the project directory.

-* `Transcoder.Open` may fail if there is already a file `AAP.mp4` in the project directory.
-Delete `AAP.mp4` to solve that.